Please research about RHDV2! This is a virus affecting bunnies and has appeared in states near Oregon.

 - A bored bunny can be destructive; they need a lot of stimulation and exercise.

 Bunnies make amazing pets when their owner is patient and knowledgeable.
 All bunnies can learn to love human affection.
 Some will even snuggle and lick their human to show affection.

 What to Avoid

-- Small cages and hutches
+- Cages and hutches